Dickinson-COMP-491-492/website/docs/assignments/ICA-TestDrivenDevelopment.md

 Notice that a new `Password.java` file has been created and it contains the skeleton for the `Password` class.
 This should be sufficient for the test that was failing to now pass.

-Run the test again and observe that it now passes.
+Run the test in `PasswordTest.java` again and observe that it now passes.

 ## Next Steps